contember/docs/docs/tenant/overview.md

 It is sometimes a bit confusing which token should be used for an action.
 So lets show it on an example - you as a project administrator want to create a API token for application, so application can read a data from Content API.

-1) Find the login token you have received on Contember instance setup.
+1) Find the login token.
 2) Use this token as a Bearer token and run `signIn` mutation against Tenant API.
 3) You will receive another token, this is your session token with limited validity.
 4) Run `createApiKey` mutation against Tenant API but now with your personal session token.